Found a Tag? Please contact us immediately.

 Bright Green Streamer Tag (Just like Tag “a” in picture but in green) – You’ve found one of two types of green streamer tags:

 Black bulb-like tag (Tags “c and d” in picture) – You have found one of our pop-up satellite tags (PSATs) placed on a bluefin tuna, bigeye tuna, or saifish by LPRC or one of our collaborators and fishing partners.
 These tags are anchored near the base of the fish’s 2nd dorsal fin, and are programmed to release from the fish after one year.
 Therefore, the tag you found may or may not still be attached to the fish.
 If the tag is attached to the fish, please cut off the tag, record the tag number, the latitude/longitude of the catch, and the curved fork length of the fish (or estimation of length) and contact us immediately.
-There is a $500 reward for the return of a functioning tag (either on or off the fish) and a $200 reward for a non-functioning tag!
+There is a $200 reward for the return of a popup tag (either on or off the fish)!
 We also want to know if you found a fish with only the tag’s tether remaining.
 If you find one of these tags, please contact Molly Lutcavage (603-767-2129) or Tim Lam (978-238-8208).

 Bright Yellow Streamer Tag (Just like Tag “a” in picture but in yellow) – You’ve found a conventional tag deployed under the GBYP program by ICCAT on an eastern Atlantic or Mediterranean Sea bluefin tuna.
 You are eligible for a reward of 50 euros and a t-shirt!
 Please cut off the tag, record the tag number, the latitude/longitude of the catch, and the curved fork length of the fish (or estimation of length) and contact Tim Lam (978-238-8208).